Hoarfrost-Lab/BioTalk/README.md

 # 🧬 BioTalk 🗣️ : A Benchmark Dataset for Multimodal Prediction of Enzymatic Function Coupling DNA Sequences and Natural Language

-Welcome to the **BioTalk** repository!
-This dataset contains comprehensive data for predicting gene function from DNA sequences, accompanied by unstructured text descriptions.
-Below, you'll find all the information you need to understand and use this dataset.
+Welcome to the BioTalk repository! 🎉 This dataset contains comprehensive data for predicting gene function from DNA sequences 🧬, accompanied by unstructured text descriptions 📝.
+Below, you'll find all the information you need to understand and use this dataset. 👇

 ## ⬇️ Download